munchmuch/machine-learning-interview-enlightener/README.md

     - Linear discriminant analysis

   - Decision Trees
+    - Features are selected through the "*Information gain*" metric
+      - A feature that splits the classes purely is one of high information gain
     - Logits
     - Leaves
     - Training algorithm
       - stop criteria
     - Inference
     - Pruning
+      - Techniques: Top-down or bottom-up methods
+      - Algorithms:
+        - *Reduced error pruning*: Starting at the leaves, each node is replaced with its most popular class and the prediction accuracy is checked.
+If it is not affected, the change is kept and the process is repeated.
+        - *Cost complexity pruning*: A error rated is chosen.
+Next start removing a subtree such that it minimizes the error introduced.
+The best tree is kept based on the cross-validation set.

   - Ensemble methods
     - Bagging and boosting methods (with examples)